maaaaaaam/Random-Quote-Machine/README.md

 ```bash
 docker compose up --build
 ```
-Open `localhost:80` in your browser and that's it!
+Wait until the containers are ready, open `localhost:80` in your browser and that's it!

 ---